Coastal Cruising 103

-The Coastal Cruising, ASA 103, graduate will have successfully demonstrated the ability to responsibly skipper and crew an auxiliary powered cruising sailboat up to 37’ during daylight hours, within sight of land, in moderate wind and sea conditions.
+The ASA 103 Coastal Cruising graduate will have successfully demonstrated the ability to responsibly skipper and crew an auxiliary powered cruising sailboat up to 37’ during daylight hours, within sight of land, in moderate wind and sea conditions.

 In preparation for these sailing lessons, students are asked to complete reading and homework assignments from the Coastal Cruising Made Easy textbook.
-Coastal Cruising is a 2- day, on-the-water class from 9am to 5pm each day.
-Upon arriving, the instructor will review homework and make sure that all students are on the same page.
+Coastal Cruising is a 2-day, on-the-water class from 9am to 5pm each day.
+Upon arriving, the instructor will review homework and make sure that all students are prepared for the day.

 Three to five students and one instructor will spend 85% of all class time on a 28’ Catalina sailboat the first day and a 31’ Beneteau sailboat the second day.